liatrio/alpine-jenkins/README.md

-# alpine-jenkins
+# Alpine Jenkins

 This is a fully functional Jenkins server which runs in an alpine linux that is ready out of the box to build pipelines and comes with the blue ocean plugin.

-## Supported tags
+## Supported Tags
 * latest

-## Usage
+## Basic Usage
-`docker run -p 8080:8080 --env JAVA_OPTS="-Djenkins.install.runSetupWizard=false" liatrio/alpine-jenkins`
+`docker run -p 8080:8080 liatrio/alpine-jenkins`

-You probably want to give it access to your docker host so that jenkins can spin up containers for builds as well as build its own containers.
+## Docker Enabled Usage
+To allow Jenkins to utilize your host Docker installation for spinning up containers in builds and building images, mount the Docker socket as a volume.

-`docker run -p 8080:8080 --env JAVA_OPTS="-Djenkins.install.runSetupWizard=false" -v /var/run/docker.sock:/var/run/docker.sock liatrio/alpine-jenkins`
+`docker run -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock liatrio/alpine-jenkins`